mqcomplab/BitBIRCH_AC/README.md

 ```
 ## Notebooks

-Further details of the code can be found in the `tutorial2.ipynb` notebook.
+Further details of the code can be found in the `Tutorial.ipynb` notebook.

 ## Citation